codecoll/google_keep_reminder/README.md

 Simple desktop reminder for Google Keep.
-Opens the browser withdue  tasks regular, so I don't forget them.
+Opens the browser with due  tasks regularly, so I don't forget them.